MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

    1. Repeat these steps on each web node to declare each and every compute node.

 1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges:

+    >[!NOTE]
+    >You can bypass the interactive configuration steps of the node using the argument `-silentwebnodeinstall` and by defining a password for [the local `admin` account](security-authentication.md#local) when you launch the administration utility.
+If you choose this method, you can skip the next 3 steps.
+For R Server 9.1 on Windows, for example, the syntax might be:
+    `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -silentwebnodeinstall my-password`.

    1. From the main menu, choose the option to **Configure R Server for Operationalization**.

    1. From the sub-menu, choose the option to **Configure a web node**.

    1. When prompted, provide a password for the built-in, local operationalization administrator account called `admin`.
-        Later, you can configure R Server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](security-authentication.md).
+        Later, you can configure R Server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](security-authentication.md#local).

    1. From the main menu, choose the option to **Run Diagnostic Tests**.
 Verify the configuration by running [diagnostic test](admin-diagnostics.md) on each web node.